Raythonic/watiba/README.md

 ```
 ### Results from Spawned Command
 Spawned commands return their results in the _promise.output_ reference of the _promise_ object passed to
-the resolver block, and in the spawn statement if there is an assignment in that spawn statement.
+the resolver block, and in the spawn expression if there is an assignment in that spawn expression.
 The result properties can then be accessed as followed:

 - promise.output.stdout - array of output lines from the command normalized for display